Resonances for large one-dimensional "ergodic" systems: The main results

 where $R^\bullet(E,\lambda,L,\varepsilon,\delta)$ is defined in Theorem~\ref{thr:6}; \item the point processes $\xi^\bullet_{L,\ell}(E,\omega)$ and $\xi^\bullet_{L,\ell}(E',\omega)$ converge weakly to Poisson processes in $\R\times(0,+\infty)$ of intensity $1$; \item the limits of the processes $\xi^\bullet_{L,\ell}(E,\omega)$ and $\xi^\bullet_{L,\ell}(E',\omega)$ are stochastically independent. \end{enumerate} \end{Th} Point (1) shows that, in~\eqref{eq:193}, one actually has

 Notice also that the effect of the scaling~\eqref{eq:12} is to select resonances that live in the rectangle

-This rectangle is now much farther away from the real axis than the one considered in section~\ref{sec:descr-reson1}.\\ Modulo rescaling, the picture one gets for resonances in such rectangles is the same one got before.
-This description is valid almost all the way from distances to the real axis that are exponentially small in $L$ up to distances that are polynomially small (see~\eqref{eq:14}).
+This rectangle is now much further away from the real axis than the one considered in section~\ref{sec:descr-reson1}.\\ Modulo rescaling, the picture one gets for resonances in such rectangles is the same one got above in the rectangles~\eqref{eq:236}.
+This description is valid almost all the way from distances to the real axis that are exponentially small in $L$ up to distances that are of order $e^{-(\log L)^\alpha}$, $\alpha>1$ (see~\eqref{eq:14}).